slosive/sloscribe/internal/parser/README.md

 func (p *Parser) Parse(ctx context.Context) (any, error)
 ```

-Parse parses the data source using the given parser configurations
+Parse parses the data source for the target annotations using the given parser configurations and returns a parsed specification.